Los Angeles Dodgers vs Arizona Diamondbacks Odds, Lines, Picks and Prediction - September 20 | 2022 MLB Season

-The Los Angeles Dodgers will face the Arizona Diamondbacks in Game 1 of a double header on Tuesday at Dodger Stadium.
-The Dodgers lead the season series 12-3.
+The Los Angeles Dodgers will face the Arizona Diamondbacks in Game 2 of their doubleheader on Tuesday night at Dodger Stadium.
+The Dodgers lead the series 1-0 and the overall season series 12-3.

-The Dodgers defeated the Diamondbacks 5-2 last night and took Game 1 of a five-game series.
-They are 102-44 this season, with 50-18 at home.
-They have already clinched a playoff spot but don't seem to want to stop dominating their opponents with complete authority anytime soon.
-They will look to win the doubleheader tonight to clinch the series.
+Last night, the Dodgers won 5-2 to win Game 1 of a five-game series against the Diamondbacks.
+They have a 102-44 record this year, 50-18 at home.
+Even though they have already secured a berth in the playoffs, they don't appear to be ready to completely overwhelm their opponents just yet.
+In order to secure the series, they will want to win tonight's doubleheader.

-The Diamondbacks are on a four-game losing streak, and their chances of winning a game in this series look to be extremely slim as they look forward to facing the Dodgers in a doubleheader for Games 2 and 3.
-Their chances of making it to the playoffs are all but over, and they will just try to save face by winning at least one game against the resilient Dodgers.
+As the Diamondbacks prepare to play the Dodgers in a doubleheader for Games 2 and 3, their odds of winning a game in this series appear to be quite remote given their current four-game losing run.
+Their hopes of making the playoffs are all but gone, so they'll just try to look good by defeating the tenacious Dodgers at least once.

 Los Angeles Dodgers vs Arizona Diamondbacks